The global platform economy: A new offshoring institution enabling emerging-economy microproviders

 - Africa, Asia

-- platform characteristics, skills and skills development, worker characteristics
+- platform characteristics and business model, skills and employability, worker demographics

 - Qualitative research